-CECL Transition Rule: A final rule adopted by the Federal Banking Agencies that provides banking institutions an optional five-year transition period to phase in the impact of the CECL standard on their regulatory capital.
+CECL Transition Rule: A rule adopted by the Federal Banking Agencies and effective in 2020 that provides banking institutions an optional five-year transition period to phase in the impact of the CECL standard on their regulatory capital.

 COBNA: Capital One Bank (USA), National Association, one of our fully owned subsidiaries, which offers credit card products along with other lending products and consumer services.